Pebble TV

-Pebble TV is a Dutch television channel in the Netherlands and Belgium, which is aimed at children and airs children's programs from the past.
+Pebble TV was a Dutch television channel in the Netherlands and Belgium, which is aimed at children and airs children's programs from the past.
 The channel broadcasts 24 hours a day.
 The station began its test broadcasts on 29 October 2009.
 The official first broadcast was 12 November 2009.
 Founder is former Kindernet director Henk Krop.
 Co-initiator is Bas van Toor, better known as the Clown Bassie.

+Pebble TV avoids imagery with a strong visual impact, instead broadcasting substantive programs where the visuals serve to illustrate the story.
+Intense visual stimuli that might make children restless are avoided.
+On November 3, 2025, Pebble TV was rebranded in the afternoon as the new channel StoryZoo & Friends, following the channel's acquisition by the founders of StoryZoo.